 Recently, while working with a utility company to build out a new associate technology platform to drive better customer sentiment, the COO said that 50% of the budget would be spent on experience change management.
 He was fully aware that his talent was smart and loyal, yet didn’t have the skills or experience to make the mission successful.

 To achieve a better customer experience, start with a greater associate experience.
 This COO’s Day One commitment was to not rely solely on technology to bring about business change, but to bring an extended team into the process and focus on the human challenge.
 The company did this by abandoning standard change management to an experience hub that was owned by the talent.

 Doing it right, but doing it late, isn’t really right.
 It just means that your tolerance for risk is low or you forgot that time is your biggest obstacle.

 Recently, we rolled out a new platform for a retail client that was looking to transform and create a new market.
 No amount of research was going to guarantee market success, as there was no precedent for what we were doing.
 The launch would be far from perfect, as it was a milestone that represented many changes to come.
 One of the most refreshing moments on our journey was when we met with the sponsor Chief Digital Officer and he said, “It is my job to ask for everything and push extremely hard.
 It is your job to push back on anything I’m asking that will make us miss our launch date.”

-Is your business in defcon 1 for change, or are you a passenger on the train waiting for the wreck?
+Are you at defcon 1 for business change, or are you a passenger on the train waiting for the wreck?
 If you’re trying to budget for something that’s never been built or done before, “good, fast or cheap,” may be hard to quantify.
 And let’s face it, the time for change is always yesterday.
 Don’t just talk about building a culture of innovation and growth, work hard to do it (you can start by going all-in on digital transformation).

 If you accept that you will always pivot, and never finish your transformation, then the right time to start is now.